 There are a variety of ways that organizations are attacked and there is a broad array of security products to mitigate these brute force and credential stuffing attacks.
 No single product is 100% reliable against all of the forms of attacks and most security experts recommend a layered approach of protection against the attacks.

-Nevertheless, the most common threat vector to organizations are compromised user name and password combinations that get exposed in data breaches.
+Nevertheless, the most common threat vector to organizations is compromised username and password combinations that get exposed in data breaches.
 The organization that has the data breach is vulnerable to nefarious activity.
-But the problem becomes worse because so many online users reuse passwords, bad actors are able to fraudulently access other accounts that use the same user name and password.
+But the problem becomes worse because so many online users reuse passwords, bad actors are able to fraudulently access other accounts that use the same username and password.

 To help reduce both brute force attacks and credential stuffing attacks, organizations can opt to screen their user accounts for compromised credentials and then take appropriate action to degrade the threat.

 If your organization is struggling with a lot of brute force attacks on your sites and systems, we would recommend checking our Password API to make sure that the user’s password isn’t part of a cracking dictionary.
 This is specifically what the NIST Password guidelines recommend (NIST 800-63b).
 The screening of the username and password combination isn’t sufficient, you also need to check against cracking dictionaries.
 Just because a username and password combo has not been found on the dark web, doesn’t mean it is safe.
 If the password is a common password or is frequently seen in cracking dictionaries, it is still vulnerable to a brute force attack.
 Brute force attacks are by definition offline attacks, so you need to defend against a lot of possible passwords.
 And that password needs to be checked on an updated list daily, not just when the user sets it up.